 However, these boats are generally safe to take on calm days.
 More convenient are large ferries (two or three per week) from Moroni to Foumboni on Moheli.
 There is also a larger ferry boat that runs from the east coast of Grand Comore to Anjouan.
 You should always check for safety equipment and heed the advice of locals.

 Malaria, including cerebral malaria, is prevalent in the Comoros.
-Sleep under a permethrin-treated mosquito net and take an anti-malarial.
+Sleep under a permethrin-treated mosquito net and talk to your doctor about taking anti-malarial medication to see if it's right for you.

 The East African Indian Ocean islands have seen a rise in the cases of chikungunya, a viral dengue-like ailment, and dengue itself.
 As with malaria, chikungunya and dengue are transmitted by mosquitoes.
 Make every effort to use repellents, proper clothing, and barriers that discourage/prevent mosquito bites.

-Rabies vaccines should be considered for shorter stays for adventure travellers, hikers, backpackers, or rural travellers who are staying more than 24 hours away from a reliable source of vaccine for post-exposure treatment.
+Rabies vaccines should be considered for shorter stays for adventure travelers, hikers, backpackers, or rural travelers who are staying more than 24 hours away from a reliable source of vaccine for post-exposure treatment.
 All bat, carnivore, and other mammal bites or scratches while in Comoros should be taken seriously and post-exposure prophylaxis sought even for those already immunized.

-There is a high risk of marine hazards (jellyfish, coral, and sea urchins) as well as travellers diarrhoea throughout the country.
+There is a high risk of marine hazards (jellyfish, coral, and sea urchins) as well as travelers diarrhea throughout the country.

 Medical facilities are basic and limited on all three islands, and most are private.
 You should be aware that electricity and water supplies are subject to frequent interruptions, which can affect hospitals and other public services.
 Medicines and food may not have been safely stored.